saltyorg/docs/docs/reference/rclone-manual.md

 [Detailed instructions here](google-shared-drives.md)

-### Step 8: Verify that the union remote shows you the expected contents:
+### Step 8: Verify that the union remote shows you the expected contents

 !!! warning
     IF YOU HAVE SKIPPED ANY OF THE PREVIOUS STEPS THIS VALIDATION WILL NOT WORK.